IRNAS/brother_ql_web/README.md

 The web interface is [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).

 ### PartsBox features
 PartsBox is a web service for tracking components and as such it is useful to print labels that attach to physical objects.
-As no API is available presently, the label printing only has a built it format which uses copy-paste data to the label text.
+There is a beta Partsbox API which gives software access to the data based on ID anything or using a manual copy-paste data to the label text.

+Option A: Parts tab expects a 26 character ID anything code, which will then automatically fetch details.

-Parts tab uses the label text field as a 4 line entry where the lines get used as follows:
+Option B: Parts tab uses the label text field as a 4 line entry where the lines get used as follows:
 1. Manufacturer part number (large on top)
 1. Part description (multi line in middle
 1. Storage location (bottom)